Travesti (gender identity): Paraguay

 In the 1980s, during Alfredo Stroessner's military dictatorship, twenty travestis were arrested as part of the Palmieri Case (Spanish: Caso Palmieri), among them the well-known Carla and Liz Paola.
 A 14-year-old teenager, Mario Luis Palmieri, had been found murdered and the hypothesis handled by the police was that of a homosexual crime of passion, unleashing one of the most famous persecutions of LGBT identities in the history of Paraguay.

 Paraguayan travestis use a secret language called jeito—originated in the field of prostitution—which they use to protect themselves from clients, the police or any person strange to the places where they work and that threatens the security of the group.
 Some of its words are rua (street), odara (the travesti head of a prostitution area), alibán (police) and fregués (clients).

+Uruguay

+Gloria Meneses lived openly as a travesti from the 1950s and was known as "the mother of travestis".

 Spain

 The arrival of the medical model of transsexuality was earlier in Europe than in Latin America, and therefore its impact was different in each region.
 In Spain, travesti identities are generally included under the category "transsexual" in academic research, since it is perceived as more "politically correct".
 As a result of the powerful medical institutionalization around transsexuality, calling oneself "travesti" in Spain is considered a discrediting act, due to its close link with prostitution, especially after the migrations of Latin American travestis.
 Nevertheless, in the 1970s the term "travesti" was widely used to refer to any people who were assigned male at birth but dressed and lived as women, either temporarily or permanently.
 In fact, the few Spanish self-described "transsexuals" who had sex reassignment surgery were not widely accepted by their peers and were seen as "castrated people".
 During the Franco era, travestis were persecuted through the creation of a strong legislative and police apparatus.

 Between the late 1980s and early 1990s, transsexuals—who no longer called themselves "travestis"—began to organize themselves by creating their own political collectives, demanding the institutionalization of transsexuality in the health system, as well as the end of stereotypes that linked them to HIV/AIDS, prostitution and marginalization—an image embodied in the concept of travesti.
 Therefore, the travesti specificity in Spain is usually subsumed under the most consensual medical category of "transsexual" or in more politicized terms such as "trans" or "transgender", as this gives greater social legitimacy.
 Since the vast majority of travestis come from poor social environments with very low education, their differences with transsexual activists are also given by the demands of these more intellectualized groups.
 Nevertheless, some modern-day people living in Spain choose to label themselves as travestis as a genderfluid gender identity.